nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 - SHALL return an `Appointment` resource that conform to the [GPConnect-Appointment-1](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-Appointment-1) profile.
 - SHALL include the URI of the `GPConnect-Appointment-1` profile StructureDefinition in the `Appointment.meta.profile` element of the returned appointment resource.
 - SHALL include the `versionId` of the current version of each appointment resource.
+- SHALL NOT include a `Appointment.reason` within the returned appointment resource.

 ```json
 {